MitersGroup/miters-bot/README.md

 - **Feature Requests**: Have a great idea for a new feature?
 Share it with us on the [issue tracker](https://github.com/yyueniao/miters/issues).

 - **Code Contributions**: If you're comfortable with TypeScript and Discord.js, you can help us by fixing bugs or implementing new features.
-Fork the repository, make your changes, and submit a pull request:

-1. Fork the repository to your GitHub account.

-2. Create a new branch from the `main` branch for your changes.

-3. Make your modifications and improvements.

-4. Commit your changes and push them to your forked repository.

-5. Create a pull request to merge your changes into the main repository.
+Please read more at [Contributing instruction](.github/CONTRIBUTING.md)

 - **Documentation**: You can improve the project's documentation, including this README, by submitting pull requests with your updates.